- Africa - Madagascar

 We explore Isalo National Park’s fascinating plant community, including some very localised species of palm, aloe and the squat ‘elephant’s foot’ pachypodiums, which flourish on the rock faces.
 With luck, we’ll see some Ring-Tail Lemurs or Verreaux’s Sifakas in dense vegetation lining the canyon streams.
 Isalo offers several options for hikes into rocky canyons and verdant oases, with opportunities to take a refreshing dip in naturally formed pools at the base of hidden waterfalls.
 We shall look for Ring-Tail Lemurs, Verreaux Sifakas and Red-Fronted Brown Lemurs that have adapted to life in this dry desert climate.

-Our morning trail leads us to the ‘Natural Pool’, providing views of xerophytic and sclerophyllous vegetation as well as stunning sandstone runiforme scenery.
+Our early morning trail provides views of xerophytic and sclerophyllous vegetation as well as stunning sandstone runiforme scenery.

-Our afternoon trail leads to the ‘Piscine Noire et Bleu’ (Black and Blue Pools), both fed by narrow waterfalls, located at the end of the Namazaha Canyon.
+This afternoon is at leisure for you to enjoy the lodge’s facilities.
+Alternatively you may wish to join an optional walk to the ‘Piscine Noire et Bleu’ (Black and Blue Pools), both fed by narrow waterfalls, located at the end of the Namazaha Canyon.
 This canyon features riparian (riverbank) vegetation and shelters a variety of birds including the Benson Rock Thrush (Monticola bensoni).
 We begin the trail in a dry deciduous pocket forest that is home to birds, reptiles and insects.
 At the centre of this forest we may see Ring-Tailed Lemurs, the Red-Fronted Brown Lemurs and a Verreaux Sifaka.
 (Overnight Hôtel Le Jardin du Roy, Ranohira, Isalo National Park) BLD

-Day 11: Thursday 18 October, Isalo – Zombitse National Park – Toliara
+Day 11: Thursday 19 September, Isalo – Zombitse National Park – Toliara – Ifaty

 Physical Endurance: An easy walk along the Mandresy Trail; terrain includes loose sand.
 Duration: 2hrs

-This morning we visit the splendid Aboretum d’Antsokay, located 12km south-east of Toliara.
+After lunch we visit the splendid Aboretum d’Antsokay, located 12km south-east of Toliara.
 Created in the early 80s on the initiative of a Swiss amateur botanist, Hermann Petignat, the arboretum is devoted to the conservation of plants from the south-western part of Madagascar.
 In close collaboration with many institutions including the Royal Botanic Gardens Kew and WWF it presents a typical spiny thicket (also known as spiny forest) in a botanical garden preserving more than 900 species, of which 90% are endemic to the region and 80% have medicinal virtues.
-(Overnight Toliara/Ifaty) BLD

 Kirindy Forest Reserve – 1 night

-Day 12: Friday 19 October, Toliara – Morondava – Kirindy
+Day 13: Saturday 21 September, Ifaty – Toliara – Morondava – Kirindy

 Nocturnal guided visit of Kirindy Forest Reserve